Mercury Park Lane: Second generation (1964–1968)

 As the highest-priced, premium trim, many Park Lanes were fitted with the option of a "breezeway" retractable rear window that was first used on the Turnpike Cruiser and the 1958-1960 Continental.
 For 1964 the retractable rear window was installed in hardtop sedans with a reverse-slant configuration as in previous versions.
 In addition, Mercury offered the Park Lane with a fastback roofline as part of Marauder option package (seen on any full-sized Mercury); the fastback design proved popular on its Ford Galaxie 500 counterpart.
 The Mercury Colony Park station wagon was now aligned with the Park Lane model line.

-For 1965, the chassis of full-sized Ford and Mercury cars were redesigned; the Mercury line was given a much more slab-sided appearance due to the popularity of the 1965 Lincoln Continental.
+For 1965, the chassis of full-sized Ford and Mercury cars was redesigned; the Mercury line was given a much more slab-sided appearance due to the popularity of the 1965 Lincoln Continental.
 The front grille continued to offer twin headlights in a recessed part of the grille.
 The retractable rear window was no longer available on the hardtop body and were now only available on the sedan body style across all Mercury vehicles.

 For 1967, to complement the Mercury Marquis, which was only available as a two-door hardtop, the Park Lane Brougham was introduced as an exclusive trim package of the already luxurious Park Lane on the sedan only.
 For an option on the Park Lane hardtop coupe and convertible models, the sedan and convertible introduced "yacht deck paneling" body trim which was essentially the same simulated woodgrain DI-NOC used for the Colony Park station wagon; "yacht deck paneling" was a rarely ordered option.

 As the division redesigned its full-sized line for 1969, the Marquis was expanded to a full model range, taking over the place of the Park Lane (the Brougham was largely replaced by the later Grand Marquis).